-It is the responsibility of all staff to report any concerns to The Headteacher/Head of Site.
-The DSL will work with the Hospital Social Worker (Ridgeway site) to ensure correct support is in place for any pupil that has a family member in prison.
+It is the responsibility of all staff to report any concerns to The Headteacher or Lead Teacher.
+The DSL will work with the Hospital Social Worker (Ridgeway site) to ensure correct supportis in place for any pupil that has a family member in prison.